Haantjes Algebras of Classical Integrable Systems: The theory of symplectic-Haantjes manifolds

 \section{The theory of symplectic-Haantjes manifolds}

-In this section, we shall introduce the new class of symplectic-Haantjes manifolds, that we shall call the $\omega \mathcal{H}$ manifolds by analogy with the known $\omega N$ ones \cite{MM}.
-The main reason to define these manifolds is that they provide a natural setting in which the theory of Hamiltonian integrable systems can be properly formulated. \begin{definition} A symplectic-Haantjes or $\omega \mathcal{H}$ manifold $(M, \omega, \boldsymbol{K}_0, \boldsymbol{K}_1,\ldots,\boldsymbol{K}_{n-1})$ is a symplectic manifold of dimension $2n$, endowed with $n$ endomorphisms of the tangent bundle of $M$
+In this section we introduce the new class of symplectic-Haantjes manifolds; we shall call them $\omega \mathscr{H}$ manifolds, by analogy with the well-known $\omega N$ manifolds \cite{MM,FP}.
+These new manifolds are essentially Haantjes algebras endowed with a symplectic structure.
+The main reason to define these manifolds is that, apart from their interesting mathematical properties, they provide a simple but sufficiently general setting in which the theory of Hamiltonian integrable systems can be naturally formulated.